LogamithraJ/AWS-Serverless-Streaming-Platform/README.md

 >[!IMPORTANT]
-> + A video hosting service implemented using AWS Serverless concept with the help of REACT Native, JavaScript, HTML, and CSS as frontend.
+> + A video hosting service implemented using AWS Serverless concept with the help of REACT, JavaScript, HTML, and CSS as frontend.
 > + Used AWS Services [AWS Simple Service Storage/S3 Bucket, AWS CloudFront]

 > + Project/Author Reference: <https://github.com/felixyu9>